 The Netherlands, Limmel

-Limmel Flood barrier
+Limmel flood barrier

-New Limmel flood barrier protects Limburg hinterland
+New flood barrier protects the Limburg hinterland

 • Design and construction of the new flood barrier

-• Demolition of the old flood gate
+• Demolition of the existing flood gate

-• Maintenance of the complex
+• Maintenance of the flood barrier infrastructure

 Project details

-Project nameLimmel Flood barrier
+Project nameLimmel flood barrier

 LocationLimmel, The Netherlands